yihui/yihui.org/content/en/2013-06-10-fix-typo-in-documentation.md

 slug: fix-typo-in-documentation
 ---

 > Update (2017/08/16): It is much easier to fix typos on my web pages now.
 There is a menu item "Edit this page" on each page.
 You can edit the source of a page if you find any mistakes, and propose a correction through a Github pull request.
 You don't need to use any command-line tools.
 You should not follow the instructions in the post below any more (the **knitr** documentation has been moved to a different repo).
+Great idea! ;)

 So I just got yet yet another [comment](/knitr/demo/sweave/#comment-924948061) saying